o1-labs/proof-systems/book/src/rfcs/benchmarking.md

 # Summary

 Adds a benchmarking infrastructure for the crypto stack and some specific benchmarks.
+This RFC focuses in proofs-systems, a future RFC will address the Ocaml codebase.

 # Motivation

 There are two main motivations, to aid development and to facilitate comparisons with other technologies.
-This document proposes a high level approach to benchmarking the crypto stack, mostly kimchi, snarky and pickles.
+This document proposes a high level approach to benchmarking the proof-systems.
 The main concern is to set up an infrastructure where it is possible to integrate different kinds of benchmarks with minimal effort.
 While the specific benchmarks are not an immediate concern, a few benchmarks of interest will be mentioned later.

 # Detailed design